lrdj/humansystems.io/XD/index.md

 1. Why did people really like it, want it or buy it? (was it **desirable?** Why?)
 2. How was the creation of this object technically **feasible** (was it cutting edge tech?
 A new use of old tech?
 A creative approach to a physical or mechanical problem?)
 Did tech cause its downfall?
-3. If it was a hard to make object, either because it was large, or complex, or used rare materials etc, to what degree did it succeed (or fail) because of it was financially **viable**?
+3. If it was hard to make, either because it was large, or complex, or used rare materials etc, did it succeed (or fail) because it proved to be financially **viable**?

 As an example, there is a fragment of a steel girder from the bridge _"over the silvery Tay"_ in the _"Industry and Empire"_ galleries.
 The story of that girder could be told in three chapters, following the themes above.